adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Here at CloudCannon, we believe in the power of Git.
+                      We believe in the power of Git.
 A Git-based CMS stays in sync with your Git repository and provides an intuitive GUI for managing the content in these files without needing any Git or web development knowledge. ​​​​​​

                       With a Git-based CMS, you own your content — it’s in your